Math Placement Exam

 Log into Casa and register as a new user.

-What if I want to take Honors Calculus?
+What if I want to take Honors Calculus (MATH 1450)?

 You should take the placement exam for placement into MATH 1431.
-Further information regarding your eligibility for Honors Calculus will be provided at Orientation.
+A score of 85 is required to place into Honors Accelerated Calculus (MATH 1450).

 There are 2 placement exams.
 Which one do I take?